knowit/kds2021/PLANNING.md

 We've arranged the conference dinner in different ways.
 Some ups and downs with both arrangements.
 One model is to have a conference dinner where all participants have a table seat in a big restaurant.
 A different is to spread all the participants out to different restaurants.

+## Where to find stuff
+We have documents/assets all over.
+Some is in Sharepoint, some is in Drive, some live in Trello and some lives in this repo.
+Something you don't have access to?
+Talk with somebody in slack and it should be fixed AS